lunchbag/hugo-blog/content/posts/company-of-one.md

 While common questions can be quickly identified and handled with the addition of an FAQ page, common issues requiring personalized support are a bit trickier to generalize.
 In Lunch Money's case, I get a lot of support tickets related to bank syncing.

-Here is a typical interaction:
+Here is a sample interaction:

 **User:** I am having issues with my Chase accounts.
 **Me:** What types of issues are you having?